Ben Brown: Chef, loving uncle, 'champion of the people'

 "He just believed in them wholeheartedly, the person that they were going to become," Perkins said.
 "They were special and gonna be special, gonna grow up that way, live as adults that way."

-When his great-niece, Ebony, visited him in Berkeley, one of the places he took her was UC Berkeley for a protest about the war in the Middle East.
+When his great-niece, Ebony, visited him in Berkeley, one of the places he took her was UC Berkeley for a protest over the war in the Middle East.

 He loved Cornell West and James Baldwin and was passionate about Martin Luther King Jr. and Malcolm X.

-He was deeply concerned about the systemic inequities faced by minorities and was a staunch critic of war.
+He was deeply concerned about systemic inequities faced by minorities.
+He was a staunch critic of war.

 "He was very much a champion of the people," Faircloth said.

-Over the weekend, Faircloth and others went up to the intersection where Ben Brown was killed to install a memorial for him.
+Over the weekend, Faircloth and others went up to the intersection where Ben Brown was killed to install a memorial to honor him.

 In an odd coincidence, Brown once rented a room in a house right on the corner.

-Faircloth said he's planning a large party in January to celebrate Brown's life.
+Faircloth said he's planning a large party, likely in January, to celebrate Brown's life.

 "Ben was a person of the people and he liked to have a good time," he said.
-"He would be the one you have to kick out end of the night: 'You're 90!
+"He would be the one you had to kick out at the end of the night: 'You're 90!
 Let's go to bed!'"

 Over the weekend, people placed flowers and hung photographs all around the intersection.